smudge/decks/railsconf-2022/slides.md

 </v-click>

 <!--
-and so instead of running an entire cluster of applications locally. what webvalve lets us do is define fake versions of them, and it will automatically route all web traffic to the fakes, which are running _inside_ of your Rails app.
+and so instead of running an entire cluster of applications locally, we have a set of fakes which actually run _inside_ of the Rails app itself.

 So it's all one Rails process.
 -->